Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 <details>
   <summary>Expand this section if you want to use this automation:</summary>

+> :warning: If you have never used **Microsoft Graph Powershell SDK** before, we recommend you go through the [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.

-1. On Windows, run PowerShell and navigate to the root of the cloned directory
+1. On Windows, run PowerShell as **Administrator** and navigate to the root of the cloned directory
+1. If you have never used Azure AD Powershell before, we recommend you go through the [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.
 1. In PowerShell run:

    ```PowerShell